Mekhlabhishek/Test1/book/chapter-3.md

 We ran our first program successfully in the last chapter and saw webdriverio in action.

 In this chapter, we will be setting up our test runner to run test cases.
-Follow along to know how.

 ## Install wdio-cli